mayanktolani19/vitask-flutter/README.md

 # VITask Lite

-# Caution!
-Work in progress.

-## Beta version launched on Play Store!
+## First Stable version launched on Play Store!

 VITask mobile application made for the students of VIT Chennai for their VTOP login.